nelmio/NelmioApiDocBundle/Resources/doc/index.rst

 How does this bundle work?
 --------------------------

-It generates you an OpenAPI documentation from your symfony app thanks to **Describers**.
+It generates an OpenAPI documentation from your Symfony app thanks to **Describers**.
 One extracts data from SwaggerPHP annotations, one from your routes, etc.